Discrete Logarithm

 with

-a sufficiently large order.
+a large enough order.

 Shanks’ Algorithm